-The moment has come — you’ve got to decide which project management tool to use for your next project.
-With so many apps in the market, it’s no wonder you’re confused about which app is the right one for you and your team.
+The moment has come — you need to decide which project management tool to use for your next project.
+With so many options on the market, it’s no wonder you’re confused about which app is the right one for you and your team.

-I’ll help you make a choice by getting into the basics of what both apps offer in terms of pricing, UI/UX, features, support, and security.
+I’ll help you choose by getting into the basics of what both apps offer in terms of pricing, UI/UX, features, support, and security.

 So, let’s get started!